"Let all your things be done in Love." (1 Corinthians 16:14)

 4: Now, delete the first part of the sentence, leaving only a collection of "second halves".

-5: Play with these and concoct a poem out of them.
+5: Play with these and compose a poem out of them.
 You'll probably want to mess about with the grammar, leave bits out, put bits in, etc. Feel free.

 6: Post the poem.

-I used a quote from Albert Einstein, and below is the concoction.
+I used a quote from Albert Einstein, and below is the result.

 Photo of my window's view in Reims, France